Have you ever thought of gardening for mental health and the benefits that you can sow from it?

 I, myself, have a few raised garden beds, a few large flower/garden beds and so many pots I lost track of how many.
 Our yard is average size with many fruit trees and home to our three busy children and many busy bees too.
 Our yard is definitely our oasis.

-Although it has been under constant construction this past year I’m so excited to see what the years to come will bring.
-Which reminds me of a very important point when it comes to gardening for mental health, we will get there in Gardening For Mental Health Benefit #3.
+Although it has been under constant construction this past year I’m so excited to see what the years to come will bring, which is a hint at a very important point when it comes to gardening for mental health.
+We will get there in Gardening For Mental Health Benefit #3.

 1. The Power Of Growth in the Garden